syl20bnr/spacemacs/README.md

 ##### Powerline separators

-It is possible to easily customize the `powerline separator` by setting the `powerline-default-separator` variable in your '~./spacemacs'.
-For instance if you wan to set back the separator to the well-known `arrow` separator:
+It is possible to easily customize the `powerline separator` by setting the `powerline-default-separator` variable in your `~./spacemacs`.
+For instance if you want to set back the separator to the well-known `arrow` separator add the following snippet to your configuration file:

 ```elisp
 (defun dotspacemacs/config ()